 We developed a simplified version of Energy Exascale Earth System (E3SM) land model (ELM), or sELM, to simulate carbon cycle processes relevant for Earth system models in a computationally efficient framework.
-This framework allows us to perform large regional ensembles that are computationally infeasible using offline land surface models such as ELM. sELM is a combination of model elements from the Data Assimilation Linked Ecosystem Carbon model (DALEC; Williams et al., 2005) and the Community Land Model version 4.5 (CLM4.5; Oleson et al., 2013). sELM consists of five process-based submodels that simulate carbon fluxes between five major carbon pools using 49 overall parameters.
+This framework allows us to perform large regional ensembles that are computationally infeasible using offline land surface models such as ELM.
+The sELM is a combination of model elements from the Data Assimilation Linked Ecosystem Carbon model (DALEC; Williams et al., 2005) and the Community Land Model version 4.5 (CLM4.5; Oleson and Lawrence, 2013).
+The sELM consists of five process-based submodels that simulate carbon fluxes between five major carbon pools using 49 overall parameters.
 Based on previous sensitivity analysis using ELM (Ricciuto et al., 2018), this study considers the most sensitive eight parameters associated with four out of the five submodels.
-We summarize all five processbased submodels and their interactions below and in Figure 1. sELM consists of five major submodels: photosynthesis, autotrophic respiration, allocation, deciduous phenology, and decomposition.
-Photosynthesis is driven by the aggregate canopy model (ACM) from the DALEC, which itself is calibrated against the soil-plantatmosphere model (Williams et al., 2005).
+We summarize all five process-based submodels and their interactions below and in Fig. 1.

+The sELM consists of five major submodels: photosynthesis, autotrophic respiration, allocation, deciduous phenology, and decomposition.
+Photosynthesis is driven by the aggregate canopy model (ACM) from the DALEC, which itself is calibrated against the soil-plant-atmosphere model (Williams et al., 2005).
 ACM predicts GPP as a function of carbon dioxide concentration, leaf area index, maximum and minimum daily temperature, and photosynthetically active radiation.
-Here the GPP predicted by ACM is modified by BTRAN, which reduces GPP when soil water is insufficient to support transpiration.
-Because sELM does not predict soil moisture, BTRAN is calculated in a full ELM simulation and is fed into sELM as an input.
-ACM shares one parameter, the leaf carbon to nitrogen ratio (leaf C:N), with the autotrophic respiration model and employs an additional parameter, the specific leaf area at the top of the canopy (slatop).
+Here the GPP predicted by ACM is modified by BTRAN,